duo-labs/cloudmapper/README.md

 You should then be able to view the report by visiting http://127.0.0.1:8000/account-data/report.html

+# Running CloudMapper regularly to audit your environment
+A CDK app for deploying CloudMapper via Fargate so that it runs nightly, sends audit findings as alerts to a Slack channel, and generating a report that is saved on S3, is described [here](auditor/README.md).

 # Alternatives
 For network diagrams, you may want to try https://github.com/lyft/cartography or https://github.com/anaynayak/aws-security-viz